 Located in the Canongate district on the Royal Mile, the Canongate was a semi-autonomous burgh until it was incorporated into Edinburgh in 1856.

-Within Canongate, sitting outside the gates of the Canongate Kirk is a bronze statue of Robert Fergusson, a depressed poet known for his hauntingly grim poetry.
+Within Canongate, sitting outside the Canongate Kirk’s gates, is a bronze statue of Robert Fergusson, a depressed poet known for his hauntingly grim poetry.

 He’s one of the more famous residents of the cemetery, along with Adam Smith, known as the Father of Economics and author of Wealth of Nations.